biolink/biolink-model/docs/assesses.md

 ---
-parent: Other Slots
+parent: Predicates
 title: biolink:assesses
 grand_parent: Slots
 layout: default
 ---

-# Slot: assesses
+# Relation: assesses

 The effect of a thing on a target was interrogated in some assay.
 A relationship between some perturbing agent (usually a chemical compound) and some target entity, where the affect of the perturbing agent on the target entity was interrogated in a particular assay.
 The target might be a particular protein, tissue, phenotype, whole organism, cell line, or other type of biological entity.